2023 Best Nursing Schools in South Carolina

 Top 10 Best Nursing Schools

 Our analysis found Trident Technical College to be the best school for nursing students who want to pursue a degree in South Carolina.
-Located in the midsize city of Charleston, Trident Technical College is a public school with a large student population.
+Located in the midsize city of Charleston, Trident Technical College is a public college with a large student population.

 The average amount in student loans that nursing majors at Trident Technical College take out is $28,792.